 - Anchor Fall Protection, Correct Equipment Selection, Training and Use

-If you conduct or supervise tasks that are carried out at height you will find this course valuable to the safety of your workplace.
+If you conduct or supervise tasks that are carried out at a height, then you will find this course to be valuable to the safety of your workplace.

-Working Safely at Heights is directed at fall prevention rather than fall arrest.
+Our Working Safely at Heights training course is directed at fall prevention rather than fall arrest.
 This course

 is designed to provide workers with the skills and knowledge to work safely in any height location such as: